mppmu/mdttp-cm-demo-mcu/Readme.md

     make clean install
     ```

+4. Firmware download via the serial boot loader.
+    Once the serial boot loader is installed, you can use it to download the
+    main firmware.
+To do so, hit any key during the countdown after power-up to
+    enter the boot loader menu.
+Then press the key ```f``` to force a firmware
+    update.
+Now quit the terminal program, change to the
+    ```Firmware/Projects/cm_mcu_hwtest``` directory and download the main
+    firmware via the serial boot loader.
+    ```shell
+    make sflash
+    ```
+    If not yet done, this will automatically build the ```sflash``` tool that comes with the TivaWare.

+    Note that you may need to change the serial device in the ```Makefile``` from ```/dev/ttyUL1``` to the one your computer uses to communicate with the UART of the MCU.

+    Optionally, you can also run the sflash tool from the command line:
+    ```shell
+    sflash -c /dev/ttyUL1 -p 0x4000 -b 115200 -d -s 252 gcc/cm_mcu_hwtest.bin
+    ```

-3. Communicate with the MCU using the minicom terminal program.
+5. Communicate with the MCU using the minicom terminal program.
     Create a file ```.minirc.cm_mcu``` in your home directory with this
     content:
     ```
-    pu port             /dev/ttyUSB0
+    pu port             /dev/ttyUL1
     pu rtscts           No
     ```
-    Adapt the ```pu port``` to the serial input to which your TM4C1294
+    Adapt the ```pu port``` to the serial input to which the MCU UART user interface is connected.
+This is usually ```/dev/ttyUL1``` when using the SM SoC UART and ```/dev/ttyUSB0``` when using the CM front panel mini USB UART.
-    Connected LaunchPad™ Evaluation Kitis connected.

-    Launch minicom either by calling ```make minicom``` inside the firmware
-    folder or by starting minicom from the shell ```minicom hw_demo```.
+    Launch minicom either by calling ```make minicom``` inside the firmware folder or by starting minicom from the shell ```minicom hw_demo```.
 To quit